aommoaGitHub/Deep_learning_with_TensorRT/README.md

 	+ `trt_logs/` -> logs created while load optimized model, which used by TensorBoard
 	+ `utils/` -> python helper code such as visualization
 	+ `test_images2/` -> contain 2 images for detection testing
+		+ final_config.json -> list of all object of all images should be detected
 	+ `models/`
 		+ `ssd_mobilenet_v1_coco_2017_11_17/`
 			+ frozen_inference_graph.pb